AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 ## Forcibly set custom attributes

-Apart from adding new custom attributes or modifying the existing ones set by the current user, this method can also be used to overwrite the custom attributes set by other users.
+Apart from adding new custom attributes or modifying the existing ones set by the current user, this method can also be used to overwrite the custom attributes set by others.

 ### HTTP request